Clickable arrow icon In this article

 Schemes for Every Financial Goals

-The best part of the Mutual Fund is the minimum amount of investment can be Rs.
-500. And the maximum can go up to whatever an investor wishes to invest.
+The best part of a Mutual Fund is that the minimum investment amount is Rs.
+500, and the maximum is whatever an investor wishes to invest.

-The only point one should consider before investing in the Mutual Funds is their income, expenses, risk-taking ability, and investment goals.
-Therefore, every individual from all walks of life is free to invest in a Mutual Fund irrespective of their income.
+The only points one should consider before investing in Mutual Funds are income, expenses, risk-taking ability, and investment goals.
+Therefore, everyone, regardless of income, can invest in a Mutual Fund.

 Safety and Transparency

-With the introduction of SEBI guidelines, all products of a Mutual Fund have been labeled.
-This means that all Mutual Fund schemes will have a color-coding.
-This helps an investor to ascertain the risk level of his investment, thus making the entire process of investment transparent and safe.
+All Mutual Fund products have been labeled with the introduction of SEBI guidelines within the regulatory framework.
+This means that all Mutual Fund schemes will have color coding.
+This helps an investor ascertain the risk level of his investment, thus making the entire investment process transparent and safe.

 This color-coding uses 3 colors indicating different levels of risk-